Transmissible spongiform encephalopathy; vCJD; CJD; Jacob-Creutzfeldt disease

 Tests used to diagnose this condition may include:

-- Blood tests to rule out other forms of dementia and to look for markers that sometimes occur with the disease
+- Blood tests to rule out other forms of dementia and to look for markers that may occur with the disease

 - CT scan of the brain